 Out of the case the dial didn’t look too bad but I soon discovered most of the paint on the perimeter had lost its adherence.
 The markers on the second and minute track came away with ease.

-Closer examination of the crystal still seated in the case confirmed the fit was so poor that epoxy resin had been used to hold it in place.
+Closer examination of the crystal still seated in the case confirmed the fit was so poor that glue had been used to hold it in place.
 Often times an aftermarket crystal can be found that meets the specifications of the original but this is not always the case.
 When a correct replacement cannot be found compromises are made, sometimes with grave consequences.

 The dial came off the movement easily; stamped on the rear is the number sixty-three which, if I understand my Seiko markings correctly, means the dial was manufactured in March of 1976.
-That would make this about as close to a “Birth Year Watch” as I’ve yet seen.
+That would make this about as close to being “Birth Year Watch” as I’ve yet seen.

 I broke the case down to its constituent parts, scrubbed them with a bit of Dawn detergent with warm water, and ran them through the ultrasonic cleaner.
 The case was now clean but scars of an eventful life were clearly visible.